Have questions about FONZ classes? Find answers to the most commonly asked questions here.

 Generally this is not a problem.
 Especially in classes for two- to three-year-olds, a good portion of classroom time involves hands-on activities that can be completed with a parent.
 A short story or poem may be read, which may be accompanied by pictures and occasionally animal objects that children can see and touch.

-A 75-percent refund will be issued if notification is received by the FONZ membership office via email, fax, or mail at least two weeks prior to the start of the class.
+A 75-percent refund will be issued if notification is received by the FONZ Education Programs office via email or phone at least two weeks prior to the start of the class.
 No refunds or changes will be made thereafter.